Christian Service

 • Projects or activities that do not meet the listed criteria, either in whole or in part, should not be assumed to fulfill the school requirement.

-• When in doubt about the suitability of a service opportunity, and in order to prevent unnecessary misinterpretations or frustrations, students are encouraged to FIRST review the Pre-Approved Service Opportunity List provided.
+• When in doubt about the suitability of a service opportunity, and in order to prevent unnecessary misinterpretations or frustrations, students are encouraged to seek advice in Campus Ministry

 Consequences for Failure to Complete Service Requirement: